haohongz/Knowledge-Guided-TabPFN-Architecture-and-Usage-Instructions/WORKFLOW.md

 # TabPFNv2 Complete Workflow: Input → Code → Output

-> Haohong Zhang | University of Michigan | KECC Research Group
+> Haohong Zheng | University of Michigan
 >
 > A step-by-step record of running TabPFNv2 on a medical dataset